justinkjchang/ApartmentHunt/README.md

 You can either run your app locally or host it using [github pages](https://pages.github.com/)

+### Todo

+- Migrate from ngRoute to ui-router
+- Show marker address/name on click

 #### Note:

 Some ajax calls are done with angular, and as a result, the project needs to be hosted on a web server.